Medically Reviewed

 Naloxone is known to have an exceptionally high safety profile.1,4,6 High doses of naloxone cause no effects, and no naloxone overdoses or deaths as a result of taking too much naloxone have been reported.4,6 If naloxone is given to someone who has no opioids in their system, the medication will have absolutely no effect on them.
 This is why administering naloxone is recommended, even if you aren’t sure that the person has overdosed on an opioid.1,3,4,6,10 The medicine hasn’t been shown to cause tolerance or dependence, and has no potential to be misused.4,6

 For many years, naloxone was used only by hospital staff and emergency medical technicians.
 Access to this life-saving medication has been expanded in more recent years.2,4,7,8 Between 2012 and 2017, all 50 states had decriminalized the administration of naloxone by non-medical personnel.
-Most states have expanded access to naloxone.4 It is currently available without a prescription at pharmacies in 43 states.
-You may need a prescription in other states before being able to get naloxone.1,2,3,7,9 In many states, naloxone can be prescribed and dispensed to people who take prescription opioids or to those who have an opioid use disorder.9
+As of 2022, naloxone is currently available without a prescription at pharmacies in all 50 states, Washington D.C., and Puerto Rico.1,2,3,7,9 In many states, naloxone can be prescribed and dispensed to people who take prescription opioids or to those who have an opioid use disorder, the clinical term for an opioid addiction.9

 See our video on reversing an opioid overdose using Narcan.